haiwera-silk-cd/magento-devdocs/guides/v2.1/mrg/ee/SalesRuleStaging.md

 ## Implementation details

-The Magento_SalesRuleStaging module changes the Cart Price Rules page and the sales rule related database tables to make them compatible with the Magento Staging Framework.
+The Magento_SalesRuleStaging模块 changes the Cart Price Rules page and the sales rule related database tables to make them compatible with the Magento Staging Framework.
-The Magento_SalesRuleStaging module enables you to stage the following sales rule attributes:
+The Magento_SalesRuleStaging模块 enables you to stage the following sales rule attributes:

 - Rule Name
 - Description